iftikhar8/thesis/chapters/empirical/docs/empirical.md

 #### Environmental drivers

-Temperature was a positive predictor of length in Labridae, Mullidae, Pomacentridae and Serranidae.
-- Tropical rather than temperate species perhaps?

-Salinity had a positive relationship on the length of Pomacentridae larvae, but negative relationships with Scorpaenidae, Mullidae, Labridae.
-- Some species are more saline tolerant

-Dissolve oxygen had a negative relationship with the length of the Pomacentridae.
-- Plankton relationship to DO?

 ### Better predictor of depth?
 Length or Ontogeny?
 - Length is a better predictor than ontogeny for these depth ranges